 Scientist • Writer • Coder • Maker

-I'm a Data Scientist at the University of Texas at Arlington.
-I use deep learning systems, game theory, psychology, and neuroscience to computationally guess what people are thinking and feeling just by processing images of their faces and body language.
+I own HavData, a Software as a Service (SaaS) startup focused on developing AI based APIs for web developers, graphics artists, game developers, illustrators, and virtually anyone else looking for low cost, original artwork and photography.
+I leverage my background in deep learning systems, game theory, psychology, and neuroscience to computationally develop and augment all original content.
+I also provide consulting services as a Virtual CTO, Full Stack Software Developer, and Development Operations (DevOps) expert.
+My P.hD. research is focused on using data science and machine learning to computationally guess what other people are thinking and feeling just by processing images of their faces and body language.
 Many people I meet find this both fascinating and creepy.
 They sometimes wonder what kind of person would be interested in doing this type of research.
 Well, for anybody into in personality typing, I'm an ENTP like Tony Stark, Wade Wilson, Rick Sanchez C-137, and Q. That might give you an idea.
 In addition to my research, I'm occasionally an aspiring science fiction author.
 However, I've begun to focus most of my writing on technical books and training material for the courses I teach.
 I'm also the principal founder and proud founding member of Dallas Makerspace, the largest all-volunteer-run non-profit community workshop on the planet.

 Machine Learning•Big Data•Affective Computing

 Facial Expression Analysis•Psychology•Game Theory

 Information Security•Computer Networking•UNIX/Linux Administration